Hamza-Mandviwala/mongodb/README.md

     kubectl create -f ingress-resource.yaml

-step 11- Once again verify if all objects created are up and running, and if any objects are not missing:
+Step 11- Once again verify if all objects created are up and running, and if any objects are not missing:

     kubectl get all --all-namespaces
     kubectl get services --all-namespaces